criteo/criteo-api-java-sdk/sdks/marketingsolutions_preview/docs/RecoApi.md

 <a name="fetchProductSets"></a>
 # **fetchProductSets**
-> ResourceCollectionOutcomeOfProductSet fetchProductSets(partnerId)
+> ResourceCollectionOutcomeOfProductSet fetchProductSets(datasetId)

-Fetch product sets of a given partner
+Fetch product sets of a given dataset

 ### Example
 ```java